 Nowadays, the more advanced wikis also include further user access management and integrations with apps such as Slack.

-Internal Wiki vs. Google Docs
+Internal Wiki vs. Google Drive

-With Google Docs, you can:
+With Google Drive, you can:

 - Manage access to every single document individually by inviting via email or those with a link, while wikis often are less granular for access management.